My New Obsession

 My New Obsession is the second full-length release by I Voted for Kodos.
 Unlike the previous album, My New Obsession focused less on ska, and branched to other genres such as pop punk and rock.
 This effectively alienated them from their entire fanbase, quickly leading to the band's demise.

+The album was rated 1.5 out of 5 stars by PunkNews.org.